usuyama/pydata-medical-image/lung_nodule/README.md

-# Lung nodule detection using 3D CNN
+# Lung nodule detection using 3D Convolutional Neural Network

+See the [Jupyter notebooks](./notebooks) for the scripts and explanations.

 ## Data